unity3d-jp/NormalPainter/Readme_EN.md

 You will need Unity 2017.1 and later, Windows (64 bit) or Mac (**Graphics API of D3D11 and later**).
-(Please not that if your target platform is not standalone, D3D9 will limit functions and may not work properly.)
+(Please note that if your target platform is not standalone, D3D9 will limit functions and may not work properly.)